ClimateImpactLab/carleton_mortality_2022/README.md

 `0_data_cleaning` - Code for cleaning and constructing the dataset used to estimate the mortality-temperature relationship.

-`1_estimation` - Code for estimating and plotting all models present in the paper.
+`1_estimation` - Code for estimating and plotting all mortality-temperature regression models present in the paper.

 `2_projection` - Code for running future projections using Climate Impact Lab projection tools (see `link-to-impact-calc`) and extracting, summarizing, and plotting the projection output.

-`3_valuation` - Code for calculating the VSL based on various assumptions and applying those values to our projected impacts.
+`3_valuation` - Code for calculating the VSL based on various assumptions and applying those values to our projected impacts of climate change on mortality risk.

 `4_damage_function` - Code for estimating empirical damage functions based upon monetized damages and GMST anomalies.